In no particular order, but with some comments. Share yours in the comments section!

 The Dark Knight Returns—Frank Miller

-Factotum—and almost everything else by Charles Bukosksi.
+And almost everything else by Charles Bukowski including all his books of poetry.
+His best novel is probably Women.
 More than anything, his books critique capitalism, and work, and how they affect our relationships, including with ourselves.
 With humor.
 Satire, mostly of himself.

 Now what are yours third-timer books?
 Please share in the comments section!